andrewevnas/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+For this assignemnt we were given a task to create a music visual for a song of our choice.
+The visuals we created were to reflect the mood, rythm and tempo of the song.

 # Instructions
+press f5 to see music visuals
+press space to start visuals
+press 1 - 4 to switch between different visuals
 # How it works

 # What I am most proud of in the assignment
+In this assignment i am most proud of the circular swirl pattern i created on top of that

 # Markdown Tutorial